Image

 Speaking of museums, let’s explore the Museum of Aleutians, located in Unalaska.
 This unique nonprofit was established by the City of Unalaska, in conjunction with the Aleut Corporation, the Ounalashka Corporation, and the Qawalangin Tribe, with the following mission: "The Museum of the Aleutians shall collect, preserve, and share the rich cultural legacy of the Aleutian Islands Region."
 What’s unique about this museum is that they offer tours that take you outside the museum walls into the city.
 One tour will guide you up Bunker Hill, a bunker from World War II.
 Not only will you learn about the history of World War II in Unalaska, but you will also learn about the local flora and fauna used by the Unangax̂ people.

 Unalaska, often referred to as Dutch Harbor, is about 800 miles southwest of Anchorage, on the Aleutian Chain.
 It sits at the intersection of the Pacific Ocean and the Bering Sea.
 Many visitors arrive via cruise ship and this tour is booked with your cruise line.
-However, if you are an independent traveler you can fly in on Ravn, a regional airline company based out of Anchorage.
+However, if you are an independent traveler you can fly in on Aleutian Airways, a regional airline company based out of Anchorage.
 Unalaska is about a three hour flight from Anchorage.

 Alaska Native cultures are alive and thriving in Alaska.
 As a visitor, there are many ways to take part in our cultures, whether it be through small cruise lines, Indigenous art, museum tours, events, and other cultural tours and experiences.
 However, please keep in mind that many customs and traditions are sacred and revered for tribal members only.
 While some communities are set up for welcoming guests and eagerly share their culture, other communities are not prepared for visitors.
 By accepting guests, they would cause a strain on their community.
 So, I encourage you to travel where invited (where guided tours and experiences are offered), an example put forth by the Allen family.
 Remember to be respectful of each culture, be open to learning, and be mindful of how each Indigenous person refers to themselves.
 By following these simple guidelines you are sure to experience the warmth and generosity of our Alaska Native people, as well as our way of life, on your Alaska vacation!